Our Trainer

 Clark died in March of 2022 of hemangiosarcoma.
 The grief still comes in waves, but the waves are softer now.
 I'm so grateful she came into my life.
 I know her impact will spread for many years to come.

-Parker (AKA Sharky)
+Parker (aka Sharky)

 Parker came in as a stray to the county shelter where I volunteered in Florida.
 He was quickly put on the euthanasia list for behavior.
 I pulled him along with many other dogs who I fostered, trained and adopted out.
 Parker got incredibly few adoption inquiries, and they were never a good fit for such a strong, high arousal dog.
+Parker helped me tremendously on my journey crossing over from old school compulsion training.
+I started him on a choke collar, but he helped me learn how much more fun, kind, and effective it is to train without corrections.
 I still hadn’t found him a home by the time I was moving back to Detroit, so I brought him along to continue searching for his perfect forever home.
-After two years, I realized I was in love and couldn’t bear to part with him.
-He makes me laugh every day and fills my heart with joy and love.
-He’s got an amazing overbite.
-Parker helped me a lot on my journey crossing over from old school compulsion training.
-I started him on a choke collar, but he helped me learn how much more fun, kind, and effective it is to train without aversives.
-He went from being on a shelter euthanasia list for dog reactivity, to being an awesome reactivity helper dog.
-He loves practicing obedience and tricks, but mostly he just plays with his toys and woowooowoooooos at me.
-He’s an old man now and I love him very much.
+After two years, I was in love and decided that his place was with me.